-Transportation of bioenergy feedstocks is potentially the largest source of environmental impacts in the entire supply chain (e.g. Sonne 2006), and this stage of the supply chain deserves as much scrutiny in regards to potential optimization as other life cycle stages.
-The small environmental metrics displayed here (Table 8) are normalized on the basis of a ton-mile as opposed to a ton, so multiplication of these values by an actual transport distance will yield an environmental burden with the same functional unit as the harvesting life cycle stage.
-For instance, if biomass is to be transported by truck 100 miles, the greenhouse gas emissions for one-way transport become 0.313 lb CO_2 eq /ton-mile x 100 miles = 31.3 lb CO2 eq /ton feedstock, which is comparable to estimates of the harvesting stage.
-If no backhauls are possible from the end-use facility, which is often the case in roundwood truck transport, then the impacts of the truck return trip must also be allocated to the feedstock, doubling the impact of the transport stage.
+Transportation of bioenergy feedstocks is potentially the largest source of environmental impacts in the entire supply chain (e.g. Sonne 2006), and this supply chain stage deserves serious attention in regards to potential optimization.
+Environmental metrics displayed here (Table 8) are normalized on the basis of a ton-mile as opposed to a ton, so multiplication of these values by an actual transport distance will yield an environmental burden with the same functional unit as the harvesting life cycle stage.
+For instance, if biomass is to be transported by truck 100 miles, GHG emissions for one-way transport become 0.313 lb CO_2eq /ton-mile x 100 miles = 31.3 lb CO_2eq /ton feedstock, comparable to emissions during the harvesting stage.
+If no backhauls are possible from the end-use facility, which is often the case in roundwood truck transport, then the impacts of the entire truck return trip must also be allocated to the feedstock, doubling the impact of the transport stage.
 A range of possible environmental burdens for sample truck trips is presented below in Table 9, indicating that transportation can easily be the most significant stage of the biomass supply chain if backhaul opportunities are limited and transport distance is increased.
-Multimodal transportation, combining a short truck movement combined with a longer rail transport step, has the ability to move forest products with an environmental burden similar to truck movements on a much smaller supply radius, as the example in Table 9 shows.
-As expected, environmental burdens from the equipment fabrication and maintenance considered in both truck and rail cases represents a small component of the b - 'tonne' refers to metric tonne overall environmental footprint.
+Multimodal transportation, combining a short truck movement with a longer rail transport step, has the ability to move forest products with much less environmental burden, as the example in Table 9 shows.
+A multimodal trip of 190 km (30 km of truck transport to a rail yard followed by 160 km of rail transport) would reduce greenhouse gas emissions by over 65% compared to the baseline 161 km (100-mile) truck trip considered here.
+As expected, environmental burdens from the equipment fabrication and maintenance considered in both truck and rail cases represents a small component of the overall environmental footprint (Table 8).
 Other transportation infrastructure could be considered, such as roads or rail lines, but normalization of this specific use among the lifetime of potential use experienced by that transportation infrastructure would inevitably make the impacts small enough to be disregarded in this type of analysis.
-Not shown in Tables 8 or 9 below is the environmental impact of the loading/unloading steps in the forest feedstock supply chain, which amount to 3.1 kg $\rm CO_2$ eq /green tonne and 17.3 MJ / green tonne for greenhouse gas emissions and fossil energy demand, respectively.
+Not shown in Tables 8 or 9 below is the environmental impact of the loading/unloading steps in the forest feedstock supply chain, which amount to 3.1 kg CO2eq /green tonne and 17.3 MJ / green tonne for greenhouse gas emissions and fossil energy demand, respectively.